MicrosoftDocs/well-architected/well-architected/iot/iot-security.md

 - [Azure Device Update (ADU) for IoT Hub](/azure/iot-hub-device-update/understand-device-update) lets you deploy OTA updates for your IoT devices.
 ADU provides a cloud-hosted solution to connect virtually any device, and supports a broad range of IoT operating systems, including Linux and [Azure RTOS](https://azure.microsoft.com/services/rtos).

 - [Azure IoT Hub support for virtual networks](/azure/iot-hub/virtual-network-support) lets you restrict connectivity to IoT Hub through a virtual network that you operate.
-This network isolation prevents connectivity exposure to the public internet.
-It can help to prevent exfiltration attacks from sensitive on-premises networks.
+This network isolation prevents connectivity exposure to the public internet, and can help prevent exfiltration attacks from sensitive on-premises networks.

-- [Microsoft Defender for IoT](/azure/defender-for-iot/) is an agentless, network layer security platform that delivers continuous asset discovery, vulnerability management, and threat detection for IoT and OT devices.
-Microsoft Defender for IoT supports proprietary embedded OT devices and legacy Windows systems commonly found in OT environments.

-- [Microsoft Sentinel](https://azure.microsoft.com/services/azure-sentinel) interoperates with Microsoft Defender for IoT to provide a bird's-eye view of security across your enterprise.
-Microsoft Sentinel collects data at cloud scale across all users, devices, applications, and infrastructure, including firewalls, network access control, and network switch devices.
-Microsoft Sentinel can quickly spot anomalous behaviors that indicate potential compromise of IoT or OT devices.

-Several Microsoft solutions provide hardware specifically built to fully integrate with Azure services in an IoT solution:
+The following Microsoft products provide hardware built to fully integrate with Azure services in an overall IoT solution:

 - [Azure Sphere](/azure-sphere) is a fully managed integrated hardware, OS, and cloud platform solution for medium and low-power IoT devices that meets all seven properties of highly secured devices.
 Azure Sphere has several features that can help an organization implement zero trust.
 Devices use explicit verification and implement certificate-based Device Attestation and Authentication (DAA), which automatically renews trust.
 Azure Sphere also implements least-privileged access, where applications are denied access by default to all peripheral and connectivity options.
 For network connectivity, permitted web domains must be included in the software manifest or the application can't connect outside of the device.